spujadas/elk-docker/docs/index.md

 **Note** – This approach is deprecated: [using Filebeat](#forwarding-logs-filebeat) is now the preferred way to forward logs.

-Install [Logstash forwarder](https://github.com/elasticsearch/logstash-forwarder) on the host you want to collect and forward logs from (see the *[References](#references)* section below for links to detailed instructions).
+Install [Logstash forwarder](https://github.com/elasticsearch/logstash-forwarder) on the host you want to collect and forward logs from (see the *[References](#references)* section for links to detailed instructions).

 Here is a sample configuration file for Logstash forwarder, that forwards syslog and authentication logs, as well as [nginx](http://nginx.org/) logs.